PavanRangani/docs/docs/prd/philanthropy/overview.md

 Name of the project for selected Organization

 Allows to select from existing projects of selected organization or allows to type new name.
+Not applicable to Contribution

 #### Project Category

 Category of the project.
 It can be one of the:  `Arts and Culture`, `Environment`, `Health and Human Services`, `Public Policy`,  `Education`, `General`, `Private Foundation`, `Donor Advised Fund`.

-Its not mandatory field
+Its not mandatory field.
+Not applicable to Contribution

 #### Project Description

-Description of the project
+Description of the project.
+Not applicable to Contribution

 #### Type